Media contact: Noelle Lemoine, communications assistant; tele: (413) 597-4277; email: [email protected]

 During his year of the program, Davis hopes to connect with Chinese venture capitalists, refine his investing skills, and immerse himself in Chinese culture.

 “I applied because I think China (and Asia more broadly) will be extremely important in venture capital in the coming years,” Davis says. “ The industry will need to understand how China’s giants go about building their global empires.
-China’s political and economic rise go hand-and-hand.
+China’s political and economic rise go hand in hand.
 Like our Silicon Valley titans, Alibaba, Baidu, and Tencent seek a global competitive edge.
 The Schwarzman program seems like a great way to learn about them.”

 While at Williams, Davis was awarded the prestigious Harry S. Truman Scholarship in 2011, given to college juniors who demonstrate exceptional leadership potential and are committed to public service careers.
 He majored in history and Arabic studies, and also earned a certificate in Spanish.
 He was a member of College Council and All Campus Entertainment, and led a committee of students to revitalize the ’82 Pub and Grill.